IceBerge421/markdown-cv/index.md

 “Press Start: Writing for Games” (Applied Topics in Creative Writing) [Hybrid Course]

-- Advanced studio course on game writing practices and design principles.
-Students engaged accessible design tools (e.g., Twine, Bitsy, and The Homebrewery) and developed a portfolio of game projects: a critical review, an analog game prototype, and a collaborative digital game.
+- Advanced studio course on game writing and design principles.
+Students engaged accessible design tools (e.g., Twine, Bitsy, Homebrewery) and developed a game portfolio: a critical review, an analog game prototype, and a collaborative digital game.

 “Writing and the World of Video Games” and “Investigating the World of Video Games” (Advanced English Composition)

-- Advanced course developing students' critical media research skills.
-Students explored multimodal and visual design and researched social issues surrounding digital gaming.
+- Advanced course developing critical media research skills.
+Students explored multimodal design and researched social issues surrounding digital gaming.
 Culminated in a critical discourse analysis and collaborative development of a video game.

 “The Writer's Journey” (Introduction to Creative Writing)

-- Introductory multigenre, media-focused writing course.
-Students explored four creative writing elements (Character, Narrative, World, and Sonics) through a unique adventure-game structure.
+- Introductory multigenre, media-focused course.
+Students explored writing elements (Character, Narrative, World, and Sonics) through an adventure-game structure.

 English Composition II

 - Introductory course centering semester-long, student-centered research projects.
-Students developed a discourse analysis related to digital gaming and designed a multimodal project demonstrating their findings.
+Students developed a discourse analysis and designed an interactive project.

 English Composition I